-Hundreds of tons of cargo arrive everyday and must be distributed in a country where every city is a virtual parking lot.
-Traffic chokes the streets, both vehicular & pedestrian, roads are not great and the pollution is awful but the goods MUST move.
+About a hundred tons of cargo arrive every day in particular, and this must be distributed in a country where every city is a virtual parking lot with little to no organization.
+Traffic chokes the streets, both vehicular & pedestrian, roads are not in the best condition and the pollution is awful but the goods MUST move.

 Hand Dollies and Brute Force

 Whenever you’re thinking that you’ve got a tough life, come on over and get a job here.
-Do this for 12 hours a day, rain or shine, in traffic, for $10 A DAY if your lucky.
+Do this for 12 hours a day, rain or shine, in traffic, for $10 A DAY if you’re lucky.
 Most of these guys will be getting paid about $7 each day, 6 days a week.

 When the traffic is SO bad that the Dollies get stuck…. just pick up the boxes and take a walk.
 I’m not talking about around the corner, it could be an hour trek or more to the destination then back to the starting point and do it again!
 ALL DAY LONG, no Union, no Insurance, no compensation or unemployment insurance.
 No work, no pay BUT also NO TAXES!